WIM-TRD/Avanza/README.md

 # avanzaForJava
 Java controller for the unofficial Avanza API created as a way of learning progarmming in Java.
-Note that the project is only a proof of principle and should not be used by any other purposes.
+Note that the project is only a proof of concept and should not be used by any other purposes.

 # Project Status
 Incomplete.